 But when you say “offshore team meaning,” what does it entail?
-How do you ensure that they are efficient and productive away from the headquarters?
+How do you ensure they are efficient and productive away from the headquarters?
 Take note of the key facts discussed in this article.

 What Is An Offshore Team?
+Defining What It Is

 There is an increasing trend of companies partnering with offshore service providers in leading countries, such as India, China, and the Philippines.
 But before you delve into choosing a team, it’s better to understand what an offshore team is first.